nbonamy/multi-llm-ts/README.md

 ### Tool Execution Validation

-You can control which tools are executed by providing a validation callback:
+You can control which tools are executed by providing a validation callback.
+This enables security checks, user confirmations, or policy enforcement before tools run.

 ```js
 const model = igniteModel('PROVIDER_ID', chatModel, config)